RoshnaKU/DataEngineering/README.md

 # Forecast US Stock Prices with Facebook Prophet and Snowpark

-This project demonstrates how to forecast US stock prices using the Knoema Economy Data Atlas dataset available from the Snowflake Marketplace, Snowpark, and Facebook Prophet.
-The integration of these technologies allows for powerful and efficient stock price forecasting and analysis.
+As part of my learning journey, I have worked on this project based on the article : https://medium.com/snowflake/facebook-prophet-forecasts-running-in-snowflake-with-snowpark-14fc870b56ae
+This article explains usage of Snowpark and Facebook Prophet in Snowflake to predict currency exchange rates whereas I have used Knoema Economy Data Atlas dataset from Snowflake Marketplace to predict US stock prices for Amazon, Netflix, Apple and Meta.

 ## Introduction